Nikolai Kolomeitsev: Russian polar expedition of 1900–1902

 Toll sent Kolomeitsev along with Cossack officer Stepan Rastorguyev on dangerous sledge trips into snowstorms to the mouth of Taymyr River.
 He also sent him on a mission to organize coal depots for the Zarya on Dixon and Golchikha, as well as to bring the expedition's mail to Dudinka.
 Toll could not hide his relief at seeing Kolomeitsev depart, but these dangerous trips without even a proper map nearly got Kolomeitsev and Rastorguyev killed.
 After Kolomeitsev had been relieved of his duties and split from the main expedition, Fyodor Matisen was promoted as commander of Zarya.
-Although Kolomeitsev and Rastorguyev failed to find the Taymyr River, they travelled more than 800km, reaching the Dudinka River, a tributary of the Yenisei by May 1901.
+Although Kolomeitsev and Rastorguyev failed to find the Taymyr River, they travelled more than 800 km, reaching the Dudinka River, a tributary of the Yenisei by May 1901.
 These trips resulted in significant corrections of the local maps and in the discovery of the Upper Taymyr River.

 Years later, Baroness Emmy von Toll, Eduard Toll's widow, played down the fact that there were strong disagreements between "old school" Captain Kolomeitsev and her egalitarian husband.
 When editing her husband's journal she stated: "Further, I have omitted as non-essential the details of the mutual relations between expedition members."

 Apparently, Kolomeitsev was one of the few supporters of Imperial Russia in the expedition.
 During the last part of the journey, in the New Siberian Islands, Captain Matisen hoisted the flag of the Neva Yacht Club (Nevskiy Flot), instead of the Russian flag, on Zaryas mast.
 That flag flew over Zarya until it was sunk.

 Kolomeitsev wrote two books about his journey with the Russian Polar Expedition; one of them was published in 1901 by the Imperial Naval Academy (Izvestiya Imperatorskoy Akademii Nauk) and the other in 1902 by the Imperial Geographical Society (Izvestiya Imperatorskago Russkago Geographicheskago Obschestva).